YKW-Modding/yo-docs/modding-guides/fix-yw1-models.md

 # How to fix models so they work on Yo-kai Watch 1Sw/Sm
 **original guide by @heartyalexii on discord**

-Here’s a Model Porting Guide

-How to put New Models in YKW1 HD
+## How to port New Models in YKW1 HD

 Step 1.
 Get the model you want to put in, Whether it be a port, or a custom one made with Level5BlenderAddon